quiqr/quiqr-community-templates/contributing.md

 Please note that this project is released with a [Contributor Code of Conduct](code-of-conduct.md).
 By participating in this project you agree to abide by its terms.

-## Adding something to the list of community templates
+## Adding a template to the list of Quiqr Community Templates

-If you have something awesome to contribute to the community template list, this is how you do it.
+If you have a template to contribute to the community template list, this is how you do it.

 You'll need a [GitHub account](https://github.com/join)!